 - Add the garlic, a generous pinch of oregano, 3-4 cloves, the bay leaf, the cinnamon stick some freshly ground pepper and stir.
 Sauté for another 2 min.

-- Lower heat and let sauce simmer for 45 min to an hour.
-Adjust sea salt and pepper to taste.
+- Lower the heat and let the sauce simmer for 45 min to an hour.
+Adjust sea salt and freshly ground pepper to taste.